 The primary resources include several public conservation lands, proposed conservation lands, trails, parks and recreation, and historic and archaeological resources.
-The cultural environment resources within the study area are illustrated on Exhibit A-3.
-The Wekiva-Ocala Greenway project boundary is shown on Exhibit 1-1 of the Individual Section 4(f) Evaluation report.
+The cultural environment resources within the study area are illustrated on Exhibit G-3.

 The boundaries of the Wekiva River Protection Area (WRPA) extend from CR 435 in Orange County to Orange Boulevard in Seminole County.
 The 1988 Wekiva River Protection Act ensures that the rural density and character of the lands within the WRPA is preserved.
 The majority of the publicly held conservation and recreation lands within the study area are located within the WRPA including Kelly Park/Rock Springs, Wekiwa Springs State Park, Rock Springs Run State Reserve, Seminole State Forest, and Lower Wekiva River Preserve State Park.
 Vast areas of floodplains and wetlands including the Wekiva Swamp south of SR 46, and Seminole Swamp, north of SR 46 are located within the WRPA, primarily west of the Wekiva River.
 The Lake Apopka Restoration Area was acquired as part of the Lake Apopka Restoration Project which includes marsh and floodplain restoration to improve the water quality in Lake Apopka.